jonfru/jonfru.github.io/index.markdown

 Postdoctoral research associate at the University of Bonn, working in [Giles Gardam](https://www.gilesgardam.com/)'s team.

 My research is in **geometric group theory** and **low-dimensional topology**.
-I study non-positively curved groups and spaces by looking at the asymptotic behaviour of their covering spaces, often with applications to profinite rigidity.
+I study negatively curved groups and spaces by looking at the asymptotic behaviour of their finite-sheeted covers, often with applications to profinite rigidity.
 I also work with group rings of infinite groups, focusing on the Kaplansly conjectures, and I am interested in model theory and the first-order theory of groups.

 I completed my DPhil at the University of Oxford, under the supervision of [Martin Bridson](https://people.maths.ox.ac.uk/bridson/).
 Before that, I obtained my master's degree at the Hebrew University of Jerusalem under the supervision of [Zlil Sela](http://www.ma.huji.ac.il/~zlil/).